alexcurwood/alexcurwood/README.md

 Study the Spotify API documentation.

-Create a clear plan of how to use the Spotify API tools to implement each feature.
+Create a clear plan for implementing each feature using the Spotify API tools.

-Integrate each feature into the Web Application, obtaining user feedback and reflecting after each.
+Integrate each feature into my web application, obtaining user feedback and reflecting after each.

-Use the feedback to iterate on each feature, continually testing using user feedback.
+Use the feedback to iterate on each feature, continually conducting user testing.

-Adapt the plan for future features using the knowledge gained.
+Adapt my plans for future features using the knowledge gained.

 #### Retrospective:
 The opportunity to study the documentation of and implement the Spotify API within my application was challenging but highly rewarding.